swimmio/git-workshop-1/remote.md

 1. Open the repository folder in an IDE or Text Editor of your choice.

+2. Create a markdown file with your name, for example: `daniel-smith.md`.

+3. Write a few things about yourself if you want, for example, your favorite programming language.

-2. Open the `CONTRIBUTORS.md` file and add your name to the end of the list of names.
+4. OPTIONAL: Open the `CONTRIBUTORS.md` file and add your name to the end of the list of names.
+Be aware that since other people can edit this file it might create conflicts that you'll need to resolve.

-3. Commit your changes:
+5. Commit your changes:

 ```
 git commit -m "add <my-name> into contributores list"